Targeted Efficient Fine-tuning: Optimizing Parameter Updates with Data-Driven Sample Selection: Problem Statement

-FISH Mask is a sparse selective fine-tuning method introduced by \citet{DBLP:conf/nips/SungNR21}.
+FISH Mask is a sparse selective fine-tuning method introduced by ~\citet{DBLP:conf/nips/SungNR21}.
 This method employs Fisher information to select the top-k parameters of a model.
-FIM, defined as:
+FIM is defined as:

-where $x$ is the input, $y$ is the output, $\theta$ is the parameters of the model, $p(x)$ is the distribution of the input $x$.
+where $x$ is the input, $y$ is the output, $\theta$ is the parameters of the model, $p(x)$ is the distribution of the input $x$. $\nabla_\theta$ represents the gradient of the objective function with respect to the model parameters $\theta$, computed based on the given data.
 Fisher information is commonly estimated through a diagonal approximation, where gradients for all parameters are computed on several data batches: